-There was a underspend of 9% equating to £179,881 across the grounds maintenance and allotments cost centres.
-This is a very labour intensive cost centre and has benefited from the scaling back on overtime.
+There was an underspend of 9% equating to £167,589 across the grounds maintenance and allotments cost centres.
+This is a very labour intensive cost centre and has benefited from the scaling back on overtime, and a recruitment freeze.
 Planned repair work on the greenhouse in the Quarry did not happen and has been earmarked for spending in the future.